Babbel and Duolingo are two of the most popular and well-known platforms for language learning.

 The language coverage of Duolingo is impressive however and the gamified aspects are clever and fun (provided you don’t spend too much time on it).

-Babbel has less languages but does them better than Duolingo.
+Babbel has fewer languages but does them better than Duolingo.

 You can tell that Babbel has actually put effort into hiring language experts to craft proper lessons.